pythonfrankcc/LeetCodeChallenge/README.md

        :2/2 = 1.0 , which is a float
        :2//2 = 1, which is an interger

+When declaring pointers on one liners, this is the syntax

+int* x, *y; >> you have to stick a pointer on each variable

+as opposed to
+ int* x, y >> this means is that x is a pointer whereas y is a normal int

+ in classes it is quite a popular style that the getters are declared as consts(promising not to change the contents of the actual variables) as they are read only in a sense like so while this is not the case for setters as setters actually are supposed to change the variable in question

+ like so, but as always there are exemtions in the case that you do want a variable in the GETTER method that may be used for verbose debugging you can circumnavigate the const keyword by declaring the variable as mutable and thus being able to play around with it

+#include <iostream>
+class Entity
+{
+private:
+       int m_X, m_Y;
+       mutable int var;
+public:
+       int GETX() const
+       {
+              var = 2; //able to be changed since it is declared as mutable cout<<m_X;
+       }

+       int SETX(int m_X)
+       {
+              m_X = 2;

+       }
+};

 when using the sort algorithm there are two variations to it, list.sort() and sorted(list).
 The main difference between the two is list.sort() rearranges the original list while sorted() returns a new list.
 This can be rather useful in space complexity when it comes to huge lists